 Urdu has been designated as a language critical to U.S. national security and knowledge of Urdu can assist in obtaining employment in the State Department.
 Urdu is also a language of poetry and many beautiful "ghazals" are written in Urdu.
 Because Urdu is written in the Perso-Arabic script and is closely related to Hindi it can assist in the learning of other languages as well.
+Also, get the latest information about the Hindi/Urdu/Bangla proficiency exam.
 For more information contact Dr. Mithilesh Mishra.

 Uzbek is a Turkic language spoken primarily in the Republic of Uzbekistan.
 Uzbeks are the largest ethnic group in post-Soviet Central Asia, and the Uzbek langauge is closely related to other Turkic languages in the region, including Uighur.
 Because Uzbekistan is a post-Soviet, Muslim nation located along the Silk Road, both its language and culture have been affected by diverse nations and peoples.
 As a result, Uzbek borrows extensively from Russian, Arabic and Persian.